MurtazaKafka/reasoning/README.md

    ```bash
    python scripts/bootstrap_pairs.py --dataset-config main --output-dir data/processed --limit 2000
    ```
-   This creates `data/processed/forward_reasoning.jsonl` and `data/processed/backward_reasoning.jsonl`
+   By default the script now loads the lighter `meta-llama/Meta-Llama-3.1-8B-Instruct` checkpoint so that you can bootstrap quickly on consumer GPUs.
+Pass `--teacher-model meta-llama/Meta-Llama-3.1-70B-Instruct` if you want the larger teacher instead.
+For extra memory savings, add `--load-in-8bit` (or `--load-in-4bit` on Linux with bitsandbytes installed) and tweak generation lengths such as `--max-forward-tokens 320 --max-backward-tokens 160`.
+This command creates `data/processed/forward_reasoning.jsonl` and `data/processed/backward_reasoning.jsonl` by default.
-   by default.
    Adjust `--limit`, `--dataset-config`, or the optional filename flags if you want to target a different subset or storage layout.
 6. **Kick off training**
    ```bash
    python scripts/train_dpo.py configs/dpo_hybrid.yaml